smerth/angular-2-essential-training-on-fountainjs/readme.md

 ## About

-This app is built following the Lynda.com course: Angular2 Essential Training.
+This is a list app which allows users to list media they

 The starting point is the Yeoman FountainJS Generator for Angular2 instead of the Tutorial code.